dart-archive/vm_service_drivers/dart/tool/service.md

   // An instance of the Dart class Type.
   Type,

-  // An instance of the Dart class TypeParamer.
+  // An instance of the Dart class TypeParameter.
   TypeParameter,

   // An instance of the Dart class TypeRef.